pocketjoso/sudokuJS/README.md

 		,2, , , , , ,4, ,3
 		,1,3, ,6,4,2, ,7,undefined
 	]
-	//NOTE: if last cell is empty, use 'undefined' instead!
+	//NOTE: if last cell of board is empty 'undefined' has to be used as value!

     var mySudokuJS = $("#sudoku").sudokuJS({
         board: board